crossdb-org/docs/docs/client/api-c.md

 ### xdb_bind_int

-Binds an int value to the prepared statement at the specified parameter index.
+Binds an int value to the prepared statement at the specified parameter index (from 1).

 ``` c
 xdb_ret